The Dartmouth Review: Founding and early years

-The 1980s
+1980s

 In the spring of 1982, The Review published a series of editorials that disparaged the administration's affirmative action policies and lamented their effects on Dartmouth's academic rigor.
 Among them was an article that used a combination of Ebonics and heavy satire to mock common excuses for the deficient classroom performance of many black students.
 This episode, when combined with the paper's ongoing support of school's controversial Indian mascot and its criticism of a black professor's Music 2 class, led many on campus to accuse its editors of racism.
 Some student groups joined with concerned faculty members and administrators to condemn the editorial stances of the publication and denounce "its particular breed of journalism."

 During this period, the paper weathered many episodes of controversy and faced down several lawsuits, threats, and instances of vandalism.
 Despite this hostile reception, however, it continued to build a loyal following among many students and alumni and gained a national reputation for its high-quality writing and energetic style.

 In its first decade of activity, The Dartmouth Review published several notable articles and led student opposition to a number of the administration's policies.
 After the paper launched an editorial campaign that used a survey of national tribal leaders to defend the Indian mascot, support for the defunct symbol became so strong that undergraduates unfurled banners at home football games and proclaimed its return.
-Earlier that same year, the paper conducted an investigation into the Gay Students' Association (GSA) and its use of College funds.
+Earlier that same year, the paper conducted an investigation into the Gay Students' Association (GSA) and its use of college funds.
 It attempted to reveal improprieties, but the administration did not withdraw its financial support of the GSA or reform its internal controls and standards in response to the paper's investigation.

 At this time, the paper also leveraged its burgeoning reputation to conduct interviews with several political and cultural leaders.
 Among them were Betty Friedan, Ralph Nader, Czeslaw Milosz, Abbie Hoffman, Richard Nixon, Donald Rumsfeld, Bobby Seale, Charlton Heston, Allen Ginsberg, Charlie Daniels, Gennifer Flowers, and Norman Podhoretz.
 Due in large part to these features and the success of its campus activism, The Review received early endorsements from the likes of Ronald Reagan, Jack Kemp, Bill Bennett, and William F. Buckley Jr. Far from being damaged by the controversies, The Dartmouth Review grew throughout its first decade of publication.